espruino/EspruinoDocs/tutorials/Quick Start BLE.md

 If your computer supports it, Web Bluetooth is the easiest way to get started with Espruino.

-You'll need an up to date version of [Google Chrome](https://www.google.com/chrome/browser/desktop/), Edge or Opera Web Browsers on one of:
+You'll need an up to date chromium browser such as [Google Chrome](https://www.google.com/chrome/browser/desktop/), [Ungoogled Chromium](https://ungoogled-software.github.io/ungoogled-chromium-binaries), [Edge](https://www.microsoft.com/en-us/edge) or [Opera](https://www.opera.com) (Brave will not work).
+Operating System support varies so for platform specific instructions see below:

 #### Mac OS